-The recommended input capacitor(s) is determined by the 470 $\mu$ F minimum capacitance and 700 mArms minimum ripple current rating.
+The recommended input capacitor(s) is determined by the 1,500 $\mu$ F (1) minimum capacitance and 900 mArms minimum ripple current rating.

-Ripple current, less than 100 m $\Omega$ equivalent series resistance (ESR), and temperature are the major considerations when selecting input capacitors.
-Unlike polymer tantalum, regular tantalum capacitors have a recommended minimum voltage rating of 2 × (maximum DC voltage + AC ripple).
+Ripple current and <100 m $\Omega$ equivalent series resistance (ESR) values are the major considerations, along with temperature, when designing with different types of capacitors.
+Unlike polymer tantalum, conventional tantalum capacitors have a recommended minimum voltage rating of 2 × (maximum DC voltage + AC ripple).
 This is standard practice to ensure reliability.

-For improved ripple reduction on the input bus, ceramic capacitors [1] may used to complement electrolytic types to achieve the minimum required capacitance.
+For improved ripple reduction on the input bus, ceramic capacitors may be used to complement electrolytic types and achieve the minimum required capacitance.